What is remarketing?

 Measured in impact: Carpet bombing vs surgical strikes?
 What to choose?
 Carpet bombing the customer with messages –aka SPAM– will invariably reduce the size of the receptive audience, but effective messaging will have the base hungering for more.

-Deftly executed: Coordinate for the highest response on delivery, optimize the channel selection, fit the visual to the device form factor, personalize at the moment of delivery.
+Deftly executed: Coordinate for the highest response on delivery, optimize the channel selection, fit the visual to the device form factor, and personalize at the moment of delivery.

 Assured results: Enjoy the resulting improvement in outcomes that will invariably come.
 This is the promise of retargeting.
-You already have a customer base, you know their buying behavior, glean their preferences, understand their price sensitivity, know their delivery addresses, use it to maximize outcomes.
+You already have a customer base, you know their buying behavior, glean their preferences, understand their price sensitivity, know their delivery addresses, and use it to maximize outcomes.

 Simple, isn’t it?
 So then why are consumers bombarded with unwanted spam, irrelevant offers, and untimely interruptions that drain our time, irritate us and evoke a “leave me alone” response?

 Humans aren’t naturally methodical; our impulse is to react rather than craft a measured response.
 Everyone is in a hurry to declare victory and share the glory, but strategy requires deeper thinking.
-You need to consider the various options, weighing the consequences, and choose the most effective solution.
+You need to consider the various options, weigh the consequences, and choose the most effective solution.
 Progress actually happens in the quiet absence of action.

-Planning needs a collection of historical data, dispassionate evaluation of what worked and what didn’t, hypothesizing various scenarios for the future, estimating the resources needed… simply put, the first step of marketing strategy is a full flight of stairs in itself!
+Planning needs a collection of historical data, dispassionate evaluation of what worked and what didn’t, hypothesizing various scenarios for the future, and estimating the resources needed… simply put, the first step of marketing strategy is a full flight of stairs in itself!